 You may have seen a glimpse of cultured stone or natural stone in the walls of homes or businesses you have visited.
 They may be located in the exterior cladding, around the fireplace or in other architectural details.
 However, how can you distinguish the difference between the two?

-Cultured stone goes by many names; veneer stone, architectural stone, or manufactured stone, are all different names describing engineered stone meant to look like natural stone.
-Cultured stone is made out of cement, aggregates, iron oxide, and is baked in textured molds to appear like stone.
-The cement makes the product durable and stable, while the iron oxide provides pigmentation.
-However, cultured stone shouldn’t be confused with faux veneer stone, as they are closer to styrofoam than stone.
+Cultured stone goes by many names; veneer stone, architectural stone or manufactured stone are all different names describing engineered stone meant to look like natural stone.
+Cultured stone is made out of cement, aggregates and iron oxide, and is baked in textured molds to appear like stone.
+The cement makes the product durable and stable while the iron oxide provides pigmentation.
+However, cultured stone shouldn’t be confused with faux veneer stone as they are closer to styrofoam than stone.

-They are light, easy to cut, widely available, and have predictable qualities since they’re manufactured.
+They are light, easy to cut and widely available, and have predictable qualities since they’re manufactured.
 However, they look monotonous and are brittle and prone to fading.

 These veneers give off a natural appearance and are durable enough with long-lasting colors to match.
-However, they are heavy, dense, difficult to shape, and are difficult to find.
+However, they are heavy, dense and difficult to shape and to find.

 In need of reliable veneer and siding contractors?
 Call on Twin Cities Siding Professionals!
-We are a BBB® A+ rated business and a James Hardie® Elite Preferred contractor.
 We’re committed to giving our customers the best customer service and workmanship.
-Call us at (651) 967-0873 or fill out our contact form for a FREE estimate!
+Call us at (651) 967-0873, or fill out our contact form for a FREE estimate!
 We serve customers in the Minneapolis area.